nicolasdb/nicolasdb.github.io/_posts/2018-01-05-post-template-yalm.md

   - PBL
 ---

-That's cool, for my 8th posts here (not counting pages or quests) I'll just share some knowledge I gather about a template I feel confortable using for editing posts.
+That's cool, for my 8th posts here (not counting pages or quests) I'll just share some knowledge I gather about a template I feel comfortable using for editing posts.

 ## Here it is: